canonical-ledgers/factom-accounts/README.md

 To give you as much control as possible over prices, we have included the -b and -f options, which will allow you to specify which CryptoCompare exchanges to use for both the price of FCT in BTC, and the price of BTC in your target fiat currency.
 Available exchanges can be found on [CryptoCompare.com](https://www.cryptocompare.com/).
 If you do not include these options, the price will default to CryptoCompare's aggregate of all listed exchanges.

 Finally, accounts.js does have the ability to get prices in any fiat currency where CryptoCompare reports a market in BTC.
 However, unless your chosen currency has a reasonably large volume of trade, it may not necessarily be wise to exploit that feature.
-For example, CryptocCompare report that Norwegian Krone (NOK) only trades on LocalBitcoins.com, which is notoriously expensive.
-Realistically, people accounting against NOK could sell their wares on Bitstamp then convert EUR into NOK at a much better rate.
+For example, CryptoCompare report that Norwegian Krone (NOK) only trades on LocalBitcoins.com, which is notoriously expensive.
+Realistically, people accounting against NOK would sell their wares on Bitstamp then convert EUR into NOK at a much better rate.
 Therefore, they may achieve greater price precision by using account.js with EUR and converting to NOK manually at the last step.

 ## Authors